benc-uk/azure-devops-core-docker/readme.md

 # Azure DevOps Lab with .NET Core, Docker and VSTS

 ## Synopsis
-#### From first principals and nothing but VS Code, an empty directory and a cmd prompt we will create a working web application running in Azure, in Linux containers, deployed via an automated DevOps CI/CD pipeline
+#### From first principals and nothing but VS Code, an empty directory and a command terminal we will create a working web application running in Azure, in Linux containers, deployed via an automated DevOps CI/CD pipeline

 The scenario will cover:
 * Azure